-- 1.1 Full planning permission is sought for the demolition of the former Newcastle Baptist Church and the erection of a residential apartment development comprising 14 two-bed units and 8 one-bed units, with the formation of a new access and associated car parking. - 1.2 The application site is within the urban area of Newcastle, as indicated on the Local Development Framework Proposals Map.
-The main issues in the consideration of the application are: - Is the principle of residential development on the site acceptable? - Is the loss of a community facility acceptable? - Is the proposal acceptable in terms of its impact on the form and character of the area both in relation to the loss of the existing building, and to the impact of the proposed development? - Would there be any adverse impact on residential amenity? - Is the proposal acceptable in terms of highway safety? - Is the proposal acceptable in terms of its landscaping and open space provision? - Is affordable housing provision required and if so how should it be delivered? - Do the adverse impacts of the development significantly and demonstrably outweigh the benefits, when assessed against the policies in the NPPF taken as a whole? - Would some lesser or nil contributions towards the cost of addressing the above issues be justified given issues of viability?
+1.1 Full planning permission is sought for the demolition of the former Newcastle Baptist Church and the erection of a residential apartment development comprising 14 two-bed units and 8 one-bed units, with the formation of a new access and associated car parking.

+- 1.2 The application site is within the urban area of Newcastle, as indicated on the Local Development Framework Proposals Map.
+The main issues in the consideration of the application are: - Is the principle of residential development on the site acceptable? - Is the loss of a community facility acceptable? - Is the proposal acceptable in terms of its impact on the form and character of the area both in relation to the loss of the existing building, and the proposed development itself? - Would there be any adverse impact on residential amenity? - Is the proposal acceptable in terms of highway safety? - Is the proposal acceptable in terms of its landscaping and open space provision? - Is affordable housing provision required and if so how should it be delivered? - Do the adverse impacts of the development significantly and demonstrably outweigh the benefits, when assessed against the policies in the NPPF taken as a whole? - Would some lesser or nil contributions towards the cost of addressing issues of open space and affordable housing be justified given issues of viability?